beaubreedlove/FantasyFootball/rules.md

         1. Teams may have as many other advisors helping them make decisions, but the manager must make all final decisions.
         1. Managers may give advice to other managers.
     1.  <a id="roster">Roster</a>
-        1. Each team may have up to 14 players.
+        1. Each team may have up to 14 players on the active roster, plus 1 player designated as Injury Reserve (IR).
             1. Up to 9 players will be considered in-play; meaning eligible for scoring.
-            1. The remaining players on a team are considered to be on the bench.
+            1. One player on each team may be put in the IR slot, if Yahoo allows it.
-            1. There will be no additional Injury Reserve (IR) position on the roster.
+            1. The remaining players on each team are considered to be on the bench.
         1. Each player is assigned a position by Yahoo!
 Sports.
             1. If a player is assigned two positions, his team's manager may determine which position he plays at any given time.
             1. Any changes to a player's position will be made by Yahoo!
 Sports.